taufiqelrahman/hoverzoom-js/README.md

 ### Guidelines

-- Follow TypeScript best practices
+- Follow TypeScript best practices (source is in `src/HoverZoom.ts`)
-- Write tests for new features
+- Write tests for new features (unit tests in Jest, e2e in Playwright)
+- Run `pnpm run build` to compile TypeScript and test changes
+- Ensure all tests pass: `pnpm run test:all`
+- Follow existing code style and conventions
 - Use conventional commit messages
 - Keep code clean & formatted